donadigo/TMInterfacePublic/docs.md

     Syntax & Example: `quit`

 * `set` - Sets a variable within TMInterface.
 Setting custom variables is not supported at the moment.
-If no value is provided, the variable is reset back to it's default value.
+If no value is provided, the variable is reset back to its default value.

     Syntax: `set [variable_name] [value]`